azlen/azlen.me/_pages/@/glimpses-of-infinity.md

 created: 2023-02-05
 ---

 The goal of software, more generally, ought to be to craft coherent mental maps in our mind; just like through exposure we learn to navigate our neighbourhood, or intuit complex grammar rules as a child without ever having to exert serious mental effort.
-And just as you can chain words together to craft new meaning, digital tools should be able to compose together to create new interfaces, or even entirely new digital mediums.
+And just as you can chain words together to craft new meaning, digital tools should be able to compose together to create *new interfaces*.

 So while exploring a city lets you discover new places and better understand how to navigate the space around you; and exploring language lets you delve into new meanings and understand how to better translate thoughts into words; exploring software lets us translate those thoughts into action, it has the possibility to unlock entirely new mediums and forms of expression, let us do things we previously thought impossible.